jsleeio/terraform-gcp-bootstrapper/README.md

 * a Github repository connection in Cloud Build
 * a git branch push trigger in Cloud Build
 * various IAM bits to make it all work

+You can copy verbatim from here to your repository:

+* Cloud Build sample pipeline that runs Terraform and stores state in the state bucket
+* a Terraform backend definition, because you need one and why type it every time?
+* a "Hello, world" Terraform output definition to give it something to chew on

 Perfect for quick experiments and prototypes.